Working Dogs

 About the Akbash

-The Akbash is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Akbash is best matched with experienced owners.
+The Akbash is a very large working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Akbash is best matched with experienced owners.
 Typically standing 27 to 34 inches and weighing 75 to 140 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Akbash brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Akbash is content with moderate daily activity.
 Deeply affectionate, the Akbash loves being close to its people and forms strong bonds with every member of the household.